-Everyone is familiar with National Insurance, a tax deducted either from your salary or from earned profits.
+Everyone is familiar with national insurance, a tax deducted either from your salary or from earned profits if you're self-employed.

-You start paying contributions from the age of 16, and once you’re earning above a certain threshold, to ensure you can get the State Pension when you retire.
+You start paying contributions from the age of 16 and when you’re earning above a certain threshold to ensure you can get the state pension when you retire.

 But when do you stop paying?

-National Insurance is a tax on your earnings, whether you’re employed or self-employed.
+National insurance is a tax on your earnings, whether employed or self-employed.

-Currently, you start paying once you earn more than £242 a week, at a rate of 12%.
+Currently, you start paying once you earn at least £242 a week, at a rate of 8% (this was recently cut from 10%).

-If your earnings go over £967 a week, you pay 2% on your weekly earnings above this threshold.
+If your earnings exceed £967 a week, you pay 2% on your weekly earnings above this threshold.

 If you find any gaps, you can top them up by making voluntary contributions.

-To find out more about the different classes of National Insurance, visit the government website.
+To learn more about the different classes of national insurance, visit the government website.

-No, you don’t pay National Insurance contributions on your pension income, whether it is from the State Pension, a workplace pension or a personal one.
+No, you don’t pay NI contributions on your pension income, whether from the state pension, a workplace pension or a personal one.

 What about income tax?